fuko-fabio/home_refine/wp-content/plugins/illdy-companion/readme.txt

 You can still use Illdy theme without this plugin but you won't be able to import demo content and use theme specific widgets that you see on front page of theme demo.

 == Changelog ==

+= 1.0.5 =
+* Improvements to support new Illdy theme version

 = 1.0.4 =
 * Code clean-up